signaldust/bunny-jit/README.md

 ## Instructions?

+The first step is to include `bjit.h`.

-The first step is to create a `bjit::Proc` which takes a stack allocation size and a string representing arguments (`i` for integer, `f` for double).
+The second step is to create a `bjit::Proc` which takes a stack allocation size and a string representing arguments (`i` for integer, `f` for double).
 This will initialize `env[0]` with an SSA value for the pointer to a block of the requested size on the stack (in practice, it represents stack